rmkane/spring-mvc-vs-webflux/README.md

   - Users have DN (Distinguished Name), givenName, and surname fields
 - **Roles**: `ROLE_READ_ONLY`, `ROLE_READ_WRITE` (from auth service database, not hardcoded)
 - **Isolation**: User data is completely isolated from main application databases

+### User Lookup Caching

+User lookups are cached in the security layer to reduce calls to the auth service:

+- **Default Cache**: Caffeine (in-memory) with configurable TTL via `cache.users.ttl` in `application.yml`
+- **Cache Key**: DN (Distinguished Name)
+- **Cache Name**: `users`
+- **Flexible**: Each API can override the default cache provider by providing its own `CacheManager` bean
+  - Default: Caffeine (in-memory, works out of the box)
+  - Can use: Hazelcast, Redis, or any Spring Cache-compatible provider
+  - Security layer is cache-provider agnostic - just needs a `CacheManager` bean
+- **Configuration**: Cache TTL configurable per API via `cache.users.ttl` property (default: 5 minutes)
+- **Transparent**: Caching is handled by the security layer - APIs don't need to know about it

 ### Role-Based Access Control